SSWConsulting/SSW.Rules.Content/rules/do-you-include-the-name-of-the-person-you-address-on-the-first-line/rule.md

 ---

-If you include more than one person in your email, include the name of the person/s you are addressing on the first line.
-Generally don't put more than one name in the "To" box, so that people won't have to be unsure to whom the email is addressed.
-If you have to address multiple people in an email (including yourself - i.e. notes to self), include each person's name as a heading as shown below.
-This helps them quickly locate the part of the email that applies to them.
+If you have to address an email to multiple people (including [to yourself](https://rules.ssw.com.au/dones-do-you-send-yourself-emails)), include each person's name as a heading.
+This helps them quickly locate which part of the email that applies to them.

 <!--endintro-->